1. Jainism was founded by__________.

 Explanation: These became major Jain centers due to Shvetambara influence.

-45. The southern region where Jainism flourished was:
+45. The southern region where Jainism flourished was__________.

 A) Andhra and Karnataka